-Supervisor Jeff Brannen of Satilla River Soil and Conservation District is a 73-years-young, retired fireman and paramedic.
+Supervisor Jeff Brannen of Satilla River Conservation District is a 73-years-young, retired fireman and paramedic.
 He owns and runs a small cow/calf operation in Woodbine, Georgia, where he resides.

 Jonny Harris is a fifth generation cattleman/farmer from Wayne County.
 Jonny owns /operates Greenview Farms, Inc., a diverse operation producing Hereford and F1 Braford cattle.
 Along with the cattle operation, Jonny also manages timer, annual forages, hay, haylage and row crops including cotton, corn and peanuts.

-Supervisor Ken Gay of the Satilla River Soil and Water Conservation District was raised in Camden County and then later moved to Brantley County with his family.
+Supervisor Ken Gay was raised in Camden County and then later moved to Brantley County with his family.
 He retired from Gilman Paper Company.
 He owns a small Blueberry Farm in Nahunta, Georgia.
 He raises cows, produces hay, and plants many pine trees along the way.
 His wife is Sheila Gay and they have three children, seven grandchildren, and one great grandchild.

 Ross Ferrell is the owner of Ferrell Timber & Site Prep, Inc. and Ferrell Forestry Services, Inc. He received his business degree from Georgia Southern University.
 He and his family reside in Charlton County.

 Joe Boyette is a native of Pierce County; he was recently sworn in but previously served another county in our district.
 He is always smiling and has a positive outlook.
-Joe is committed to teaching our community about conservation of the Satilla River District.
+Joe is committed to teaching our community about conservation.

 Ronald is a lifelong resident of Glynn County.
-He is serving as a supervisor for Satilla River Soil and Conservation District.
-He has served previously fifteen years as a Geographic Information specialist for local and regional governments.
+He has served fifteen years as a Geographic Information specialist for local and regional governments.
 Ronald has also served as a technical advisor, Board member, and Chairman for the Georgia Coast Rail-Trail.
 He is currently working as Security at Georgia Port Authority.

 The Voice of Conservation in Georgia